algbio/themisto/README.md

 ## Quick start

+Themisto takes as an input a set of sequences in FASTA or FASTQ format, and a file specifying the color (a non-negative integer) of each sequence.
+The i-th line of the color file contains the color of the i-th sequence in the sequence file.
+For optimal compression, use color numbers in the range [0, n-1], where n is the number of distinct colors.
+If no color file is given, the index is built without colors.
+This way, the user can later try multiple colorings without recomputing the de Bruijn graph.

 There is an example dataset with sequences at `example_input/coli3.fna` and colors at `example_input/colors.txt`.
 To build the index with order k = 30, such that the index files are written to directory `example_index`, using the directory `temp` as temporary storage, using four threads and up to 1GB of memory, deleting non-ACGT-characters, run the following:

 ```
 ./build/bin/themisto build --node-length 30 -i example_input/coli3.fna -c example_input/colors.txt -o example_index --temp-dir temp --mem-megas 1000 --n-threads 4 --delete-non-ACGT
 ```

 We recommend to use a fast SSD drive for the temporary directory.
 With a reasonable desktop workstation and an SSD drive, the program should take about one minute on this example input.
+Beware: for inputs that are in the range of tens of gigabytes, the index construction may need over a terabyte of temporary disk space.

 To align the four sequences in `example_input/queries.fna` against the index we just built, writing output to out.txt run:

 ```
 ./build/bin/themisto pseudoalign --query-file example_input/queries.fna --index-dir example_index --temp-dir temp --out-file out.txt --n-threads 4